MarinoGNeto/java-design-patterns-gof/README.md

 ---

-The Strategy pattern defines a family of algorithms, encapsulates each one of them, and makes them interchangeable.
+Strategy is a behavioral design pattern that define a family of algorithms, encapsulates each one of them, and makes them interchangeable.
 This allows the algorithm to vary independently of the clients that use it.

+**Applicability**
+- When you want to use different variants of an algorithm within an object and be able to switch between them during runtime.
+The Strategy pattern lets you indirectly alter the object's behavior at runtime by associating it wht different sub-objects which can perform things in different ways.
+- When you have similar classes that only differ in the way they execute some behavior, this also reduces duplicate code.
+- When you need to isolate the business logic of a class from the implementation details of algorithms that may not be as important in the context.
+The Strategy pattern lets you isolate the code, internal data, and dependencies from the rest of the code.
+The client can just get a simple interface to execute the algorithms and switch them at runtime.
+- When you have a massive conditional statement that switches between the variants of the same algorithm.
+Instead of implementing all variants of the algorithm, the original object can just delegate execution to one of the classes that implement the original.

 **Pros:**
-- Promotes flexibility by allowing the algorithm to vary independently of the client.
+- Promotes flexibility by allowing to swap algorithms used inside an object at runtime.
-- Facilitates the addition of new algorithms without modifying existing code.
+- Facilitates the addition of new algorithms without modifying existing code and context - Open/Closed Principle.
+- Allow to isolate the implementation details of an algorithm from the code that uses it.
+- Can replace inheritance with composition.

 **Cons:**
 - Can increase code complexity by introducing multiple classes.
+- Clients must be aware of the differences between strategies to be able to select a proper one.
+- A lot of modern programming languages have functional type support that lets you implement different versions of an algorithm inside a set of anonymous functions.
+Then you could use these functions exactly as you’d have used the strategy objects, but without bloating your code with extra classes and interfaces.

 ## Abstract Factory